mwalsher/actioncable-js/README.md

 ## Usage

+actioncable-js can be installed using npm:

+`npm install actioncable-js`

+And included in your ES6+ project with:

+`include { ActionCable } from 'actioncable-js'`

-Simply include `dist/action_cable.js` in your project and use per the instructions [here](https://github.com/rails/rails/tree/master/actioncable).
+Alternatively, simply include `dist/action_cable.js` in your project.

+ActionCable documentation is available [here](https://github.com/rails/rails/tree/master/actioncable).

 ## Example